 Before you start stitching, hold the threads taut and to the side so they do not tangle underneath.
 You can release them after a couple of stitches.

 Here is what the final overcast edge stitch looks like.
 You can see there is still a small amount of fraying.
 I used a calico which is a fairly open weave.
 Tightly woven fabrics such as quilting cotton will have much less fraying.

-What Not to Do - Below left is an example where I did not cleanly cut the edge first.
+TROUBLESHOOTING OVERSEWING STITCHES - Below left is an example where I did not cleanly cut the edge first.
 You can see how much fraying there is.
-On the bottom of this photo, I sewed through a single layer of fabric resulting in some curling up at the edge.
-You can test a scrap loosening the tension to fix this.
+On the bottom of this photo, I sewed through a single layer of fabric, resulting in some curling up at the edge.
+You can test a scrap by loosening the tension to fix this.